 Rental car insurance in Italy

-Note: Drivers are randomly checked by the Italian police.
-Therefore have your documents with you when driving in Italy.
+Note: We learned that drivers are randomly checked by the Italian police.
+Therefore, always have your documents with you when driving in Italy.

 Is it easy to drive in Italy?